Fender Guitar Dating Guide

 Fender guitars with a V-prefix serial number were produced from the 1980s onward, but these serial numbers are not a reliable method for determining the exact year of manufacture.
 During this period, Fender V prefix serial numbers had no dating scheme, making it impossible to date a guitar precisely using the serial alone.
 For a more accurate production date, collectors and buyers should examine the neck heel date, as well as other clues like potentiometer codes, pickup markings, and model-specific features.
 Understanding the V-prefix can help identify the general era of your Fender guitar, but cross-checking with these physical details is essential for precise dating.

-Back of Fender Guitar Headstock
+Serial Number On The Back Of A Fender Guitar Headstock

 How to Read Fender Serial Numbers on the Back of the Headstock